Russia–European Union relations: ICC arrest warrant of Putin

 The International Criminal Court had issued an arrest warrant for Russian President Vladimir Putin on 17 March 2023 along with Maria Lvova-Belova, Russian Commissioner for Children's Rights, as they were accused for the unlawful deportation and transfer of children during the Russian invasion of Ukraine.
 All 27 European Union member states are among the 125 signatories of the Rome Statute.
 Each of the EU member state is required to detain and transfer Putin and Lvova-Belova if either of them sets foot on their territory.

+Russia's stance on Armenia's EU membership

+On 12 February 2025 the Armenian parliament unanimously approves a bill to initiate Armenia's accession process to the European Union.
+Russian Deputy Prime Minister Alexey Overchuk stated that if Armenia applies for EU membership, the country's membership in either the EU or the Eurasian Economic Union would be incompatible.
+On 27 March 2025, Alexey Overchuk stated in Armenia's EU membership "Yerevan must choose between the European Union and the Eurasian Economic Union membership."

+Russia's stance on Ukraine's EU membership

+On 2 September 2025, Russian President Vladimir Putin announced that Russia did not oppose Ukraine's membership in the EU, but opposed its membership in NATO.